asmitbm/tenzir/web/docs/operators/context.md

 - The `update` command adds new data to a given context.
 The pipeline returns information about what the update performed.

+- The `inspect` command dumps a specific context's user-provided data, usually the context's content.

 ### `<name>`